Biased Backpressure Routing using Link Features and Graph Neural Networks

 Published in IEEE TMLCN, 2024

-Recommended citation: Zhongyuan Zhao, Bojan Radojičić, Gunjan Verma, Ananthram Swami, Santiago Segarra, " Distributed Link Sparsification for Scalable Scheduling using Graph Neural Networks," IEEE Transactions on Machine Learning in Communications and Networking, under review
+Recommended citation: Zhongyuan Zhao, Bojan Radojičić, Gunjan Verma, Ananthram Swami, Santiago Segarra, " Distributed Link Sparsification for Scalable Scheduling using Graph Neural Networks," IEEE Transactions on Machine Learning in Communications and Networking, accepted

 Related conference papers and code